 One of the main reasons organizations use object storage is its unprecedented scalability.
 Object storage clusters can scale from Terabytes to Exabytes and store billions of files accessed by millions of tenants.
 Instead of storing files in a file system, files are stored as objects in a flat address space.

 By decoupling file management from the low-level block management, every disk in the object storage cluster participates in the namespace and data services are layered on top of that.
 This level of separation provides excellent manageability at scale.
 In addition, extensible metadata-based data management simplifies data accessibility.
 This makes object storage practically limitless in terms of handling any capacity of data.

-Object storage enables content access to users and applications via various protocols and access methods including S3/HTTP, NFS, SMB, and REST APIs.
+Object storage enables content access to users and applications via various protocols and access methods including S3 and HTTP(S), and REST APIs.
 Distributed access allows multiple users across distributed locations to access files at the same time.

 If any change is needed to be performed by a user at an object level, a new version of the object will be created instead of editing the existing one.
 The number of object versions that can be created is often configurable by the administrator.
 There is also additional policy-based object locking functionality that restricts modification of an object or group of objects for a specific period of time or indefinitely.
 This level of flexibility for access, editing, and locking enables true distributed access to end users and control for administrators.

 In object storage solutions, the metadata stores information about the data and is used for data retrieval and governance.
 Object storage allows users to enrich a file’s metadata with any number of custom attributes.

 This simplifies content search, indexing, and analytics.
 Metadata can also be used to set object-level or bucket-level policies that define how data should be protected and stored.

 While data availability refers to system uptime, data durability is focused on ensuring long-term data protection.
 Object storage solutions offer strong data protection capabilities to ensure data durability and eliminate single points of failure.